GrossumUA/TAS_Android_Boilerplate/README.md

   <img src="/resources/img_tas_logo.png?raw=true">
 </p>

-Sample Android app that [The App Solutions](https://theappsolutions.com/) company developers used as a reference for new Android projects.
-It shows the architecture and guidelines of most company's projects and provides base utils that can be used for many common tasks.
+This is one of the boilerplates that [The App Solutions](https://theappsolutions.com/) company developers are using as a foundation for new Android projects.
+It is result of years of experiments and refinement of the architecture and guidelines on various company's projects.
+This particular boilerplate provides basic set utilities for resolving common tasks.

 ## Tech stack